We invite you to come be a part of the Tennessee River Agriculture Exposition, at the Decatur County Fairgrounds.

 Special entertainment events will be held nightly for your enjoyment.

-Remember that TRAE has a free gate and nightly food will be prepared by our own Tennessee River Cookers.
+Remember that TRAE has a free gate and nightly food will be prepared by our own TRAE Board of Directors and volunteers.
 Make plans to visit with us as many nights as possible.